gnif/LookingGlass/doc/obs.rst

 An active OBS source requests the global frame rate configured under **OBS Settings > Video**.
 There is no separate FPS control in the Looking Glass source.
-The IDD uses the fastest request among all active consumers, so a 120 Hz client can raise the producer cadence while OBS records at 60 FPS.
+The IDD uses the fastest request among all active consumers, so a 120 Hz client can raise the server cadence while OBS records at 60 FPS.
 Each consumer still selects the newest frame for its own deadline.

 The OBS source releases its cadence request while it is inactive or hidden.